At least 1 hurt in hit-and-run during Los Angeles protest

 LOS ANGELES (AP) — At least one person was hurt when a vehicle ran into a small crowd of people protesting police brutality in Los Angeles Thursday night, authorities said.

+A few minutes after that incident, a car drove through a crowd of several hundred protesters at another location in Los Angeles, KABC TV reported.
+Although there were no reports of injuries, protesters chased the driver, who was later detained by police.

-An ambulance transported one patient to a hospital in unknown condition following the hit-and-run at Sunset Boulevard and Seward Street in Hollywood shortly before 9 p.m., said Los Angeles Fire Department spokesman Nicholas Prange.
+In the first incident, which took place shortly before 9 p.m., an ambulance transported one patient to a hospital in unknown condition following the hit-and-run at Sunset Boulevard and Seward Street in Hollywood, Los Angeles Fire Department spokesman Nicholas Prange said.

 About 30 minutes later, KCAL9 TV showed helicopter footage of a white sedan pushing slowly through a crowd of marchers blocking another intersection on Sunset.

 A group of protesters in a black pickup truck chased down the white sedan and cut it off.
-They confronted the driver and banged on the sedan’s windows before the car drove away.
+They and another group of people in a green Mustang confronted the driver and banged on the sedan’s windows before the car drove away, KABC reported.

+The driver of the Prius managed to speed away from the scene and ran at least one red light in his attempt to get away, KABC reported.

+Eventually police pulled over the vehicle on Santa Monica Boulevard and detained the driver.

 It wasn’t immediately known if anyone was hurt in the second incident.